mahaplatform/imagecachejs/README.md

   <img src="https://img.shields.io/codeclimate/coverage/github/mahaplatform/imagecachejs.svg?maxAge=600" alt="Code Coverage" />
 </a>

-Imagecache is an express middleware that lets you manipulate images and then cache them for quick retrieval.
+`Express` middleware for transforming images and caching them for quick retrieval

-## Installation
+## Get started
 Install with [npm](http://npmjs.com) or [yarn](https://yarnpkg.com):

 ```sh
 npm install --save imagecachejs
 ```

-## Usage
-It's easy to just add imagecache to your application
+You can then use `imagecache` in your project.
+The constructor imagecache() will return an `express` router which you can mount as a subpath for your `express` app

 ```JavaScript
 import express from 'express'